dortania/OpenCore-Install-Guide/AMD/fx.md

 * **SpoofVendor**: YES
   * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case
 * **AdviseWindows**: NO
-  * Used for when the EFI partition isn't first on the windows drive, generally found on systems that upgraded from Legacy to UEFI installs
+  * Used for when the EFI partition isn't first on the Windows drive, generally found on systems that upgraded from Legacy to UEFI installs

 **UpdateDataHub**: YES